News of: Wednesday, May 03 2017,

 It is normally very busy at this time on Dam Square, but there are large outdoor tv screens so that you can follow what is going on.

 After the 2 minutes' silence there are some speeches on Dam Square, and more wreath-layings, by many organizations.
+This will take until approximately 9pm.

 The entire ceremony is also broadcast live on national tv.